Academics

 Middle School STEM

-Project Lead The Way: PLTW Gateway courses are offered as semester electives for middle school students.
-Design and Modeling teaches students to think like an engineer, exposing them to orthographic and isometric sketching, 3D modeling, and the Engineering Design Process.
-As a final project, students design, prototype, and build a therapeutic toy for a child with Cerebral Palsy.
 In the Medical Detectives course, students study the human body while learning to take vital signs, investigate outbreaks, and diagnose disease.
 As a final project, students step into the role of a medical detective to collect data, dissect a sheep brain, and analyze results in order to diagnose a “patient.”

 Upper School STEM